Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-In general, whenever we have a classical system with a set of first class constrains $\{\phi_{i}\}$, physical states are defined as those that are annihilated by the operators $\{\hat{\phi}_{i}\}$.
-When we try to quantize the bosonic string this procedure is not available, since the gravitational anomaly in $2$ dimensions (see above) makes its impossible to impose $\hat{T}_{ab}|phys\rangle=0$ and the best we can do is to use Gupta-Bleuler method \cite{Itzykson-Zuber}.
-It is possible to show that the presence of the gravitational anomaly in two dimensions and the existence of a central term in the Virasoro algebra are equivalent.
+On general grounds, whenever we have a classical system with a set of first-class constrains~$\{\phi_{i}\}$, physical states are identified as those annihilated by the corresponding operators~$\{\widehat{\phi}_{i}\}$, i.e.~$\widehat{\phi}_{i} |\mbox{phys}\rangle=0$ for all~$i$.
+However, in the case of the bosonic string this does not work because of the two-dimensional gravitational anomaly discussed in sec.~\ref{eq:expect} makes it impossible to impose the condition $\widehat{T}_{ab}|{\rm phys}\rangle=0$.
+The best we can do is to use an analog of the Gupta-Bleuler method employed in the quantization of the electromagnetic field~\cite{Itzykson-Zuber}.
+In fact, it can be shown that the presence of the central term in the algebra~\eqref{eq:virasoro_quantum} is a consequence of the two-dimensional gravitational anomaly.